Welcome to today's edition of the Rush 24-7 podcast.

 They're winning everything.

-They got Obama in the Oval Orifice, and whatever Obama wants to do, he's doing.
+They got Obama in the Oval Orifice and whatever Obama wants to do, he's doing.

-They've got gay marriage, they've got everything they want.
+They've got everything they want.

 They didn't get this.